skintalker/Fake-sUNC/README.md

 ## Help
 I hope you learnt how to use it from reading this, but if you don't find the information or help you are looking for, message me on Discord, my username is @skintalker and I will try my best to respond quickly and help, if you do reach out.

+## Credits
+I would like to thank @uniquadev for their Gui2Lua converter, and a few other people who have helped with a line or two of code which I couldn't figure out because my brain was half awake or I was too dumb.